American Journal of Sociology

 10. Our Appreciation…

 cannot be overstated.
-The AJS is managed by Susan Allan, and the editorial process is curated and directed by the editorial board, but the AJS is controlled by the field, by the outstanding reviewers across all types of institutions, all types of subfields, all types of methods, interests, and so on.
+The AJS Acting Managing Editor is Sharon Brinkman, and the editorial process is curated and directed by the editorial board, but the AJS is controlled by the field, by the outstanding reviewers across all types of institutions, all types of subfields, all types of methods, interests, and so on.
 Keeping this community in dialogue is essential for preserving the AJS as a place where rigorous and transformative work can continue to appear.
 If you join in this community, we will be in your debt.

 Scroll to Top